jeshan/tfbridge/README.md

 ```

 When in doubt, check the relevant Terraform docs.

+## Configuring the providers
+*tfbridge* leverages configuration features already supported by Terraform.
+Since TF resources are configurable via environment variables, you can configure their respective serverless function with environment variables.
+To know the full list of available env vars, check the `provider.go` file for them. e.g `NETLIFY_TOKEN` is the env var to set for Netlify: https://github.com/terraform-providers/terraform-provider-netlify/blob/master/netlify/provider.go#L13-L24

 ## Notes
 - If you don't see your favourite provider, raise an [issue with this link](https://github.com/jeshan/tfbridge/issues/new?title=Add%20support%20for%20provider%20$x&body=Please%20support%20provider%20$x.%20%20It%27s%20available%20at%20the%20following%20link:https://github.com/terraform-providers/terraform-provider-$x)